gatsbyjs/gatsby-starter-default/README.md

     Your site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!
+1.   **Start Contributing**
+    Visit the Contributing section to find guides on the Gatsby community, code of conduct, and how to get started contributing to Gatsby.
+Link: https://www.gatsbyjs.org/contributing
+1. **Gatsby documentation!**
+    Read the Gatsby documentation here : https://www.gatsbyjs.org/docs/
 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.